Suited Caribou Media

 Suited Caribou Media is a post-production company based in Glasgow, Scotland.

 History

-Suited Caribou Media was launched on 30 June 2015 by Scottish film editor Chris Quick as an umbrella company to represent his freelance work outside of Quick Off The Mark Productions.
-Its first project was post-production work on the short film Sectarian Secret Police by Joseph Andrew Mclean.
-Over the next couple of years, the company provided post-production services for many and varied films and branched out into photography by providing behind the scenes stills during the production of Broken Record.
+Suited Caribou Media was launched on 30 June 2015 by Scottish film editor Chris Quick as an umbrella company to represent his freelance following the closure of Quick Off The Mark Productions.

-In October 2015, it was announced that Chris Quick would not continue with Quick Off The Mark Productions following the decision of Mark D. Ferguson to move to Canada.
 In February 2016, it was given the joint task of taking over as production company for Autumn Never Dies alongside Pentagram Productions UK.
 On 3 April 2016, the company made its first announcement about the project when it published the cast line up for the film.